kozistr/kozistr.github.io/_posts/about.md

 #### _Data Scientist_, **Toss core**, **(2021.12.06 ~ present)**

 - Working as a full time.
+- Developed the model to forecast the card & account categories to purchase next month & few weeks
+  - Transformer-based architecture (customed).
+  - calibration-aware training.
+  - In A/B (online) test, `previous ML model` vs `AdsClassifier` (statistically significant `p-value < 0.05`)
+    - **Converions** : soon!
+    - **CTR** : soon!
+- Developed the loan overdue prediction model (CSS model)
+  - EDA to find the useful features correlated with the overdue user.
+  - Build the robustness CV & ensemble strategy in an aspect of the on/offline performance.
-- Developed the card transaction category classification model.
+- Developed the card category classification model.
   - Transformer-based architecture, about `900 TPS` on a single GPU.
   - Handle noisy-text (transaction) & label, class-imbalanced problem.
-- Developed the loan overdue prediction model (CSS model)
-  - EDA to find the useful features correlated with the overdued user.
-  - Build the robust CV & ensemble strategy in an aspect of the on/offline performance.
 - Contributed to the team culture (e.g. collaboration tools, style-guides, etc).

 #### _Machine Learning Researcher_, **Watcha**, **(2020.06.22 ~ 2021.12.03)**